Software Cornwall, with the help of their members, are hosting and supporting their annual work experience project week from 15th – 19th July 2019.

 Travel: You will be expected to get yourself to and from Software Cornwall every day.

 Heartlands, Robinson’s Shaft, Dudnance Lane, Pool TR15 3QY

 Dress: The dress code is smart/casual

-Arrival: You should arrive for work on time each day and use the bell to ring Bluefruit reception to access the offices and then report to their reception to let them know you have arrived.
+Arrival: You should arrive for work on time each day and head for the Film room at Heartlands and let the team know you have arrived.

 Induction including Health and Safety: On your first day, you will be given a health and safety briefing, including emergency procedures, before you begin any work.
 You will be shown around the premises and introduced to the staff.
 Before your placement begins, you will be given the name of your link person and if at any point during the week you are late or ill, please contact this person as soon as possible.

 Lunch: One hour (time to be agreed: normally 12.30pm until 1.30pm, although lunchtimes may vary due to your work programme on a given day).
 You will be required to bring a packed lunch or alternatively, you can purchase your lunch from the café on site which serves sandwiches, snacks, and drinks.

 Programme for the Week: Your individual programme for the week will be given to you on your first day.

 Working with different members of staff/mentors: During the week, you will have a chance of working alongside our mentors and have the opportunity to carry out different tasks and duties that they will advise and support you to complete.
 These tasks and duties are all subject to change and the mentors may vary from day to day.
 We hope that you will be flexible in your approach to your work experience!

 Please complete your application using the form below: